-You’ve heard about the NPS® – but might not understand what the big deal is.
+You’ve heard about the NPS® but might not understand what the big deal is.
 We simplified it for you.
-Take 2 minutes and find out why so many companies are using the NPS and how it could help you.
+Here’s why so many companies are using the NPS and how it could help you.

 What is it?